aginasb2109/BusConnect/README.md

-🚍 BusConnect – Console-Based Bus Reservation System
+# 🚍 BusConnect - Console-Based Bus Reservation System

-Overview:
-BusConnect is a Java console-based application integrated with JDBC for backend database operations.
-It simulates a basic bus reservation system with real-world functionalities such as booking, cancellation, capacity management, and bus information retrieval.
+**BusConnect** is a simple, console-based Java application that simulates a basic bus reservation system.
+It uses **JDBC** to interact with a backend SQL database, enabling operations such as booking, cancellation, viewing available seats, and managing bus records.

-💡 Key Features:
-Book a Seat
+---

+## 📌 Features

+- **Book a Seat**
-Allows passengers to book seats on a selected bus for a specific date, updating availability in real-time.
+  Reserve a seat on a bus for a specific date.

-Cancel Booking
-Enables passengers to cancel their booking and automatically updates the seat count for the respective bus and date.

-Check Bus Capacity
+- **Cancel a Booking**
+  Cancel an existing booking and update the seat count.

+- **Check Bus Capacity**
-Displays the number of available seats for a given bus on a specific date, ensuring users can plan accordingly.
+  View available seats on a particular bus for a chosen date.

-View Bus Information
-Shows details about all registered buses, including bus number, name, source, destination, and timing.

-Add New Bus
+- **View Bus Information**
+  Display all buses with details like route, timing, and capacity.

+- **Add New Bus**
-Admin can add a new bus with all relevant details like route, stops, timings, and seat capacity directly into the system.
+  Admins can register new buses into the system.

-Exit Application
-Provides a clean exit from the program, closing all connections and resources properly.

-🛠️ Technologies Used:
+- **Exit**
+  Close the application safely.

+---

+## ⚙️ Technologies Used

-Java – Core programming for the logic and user interaction
+- **Java** - Core logic and console interaction

-JDBC (Java Database Connectivity) – For connecting and performing SQL operations on the backend database (e.g., MySQL)

-MySQL/Other RDBMS – Used to store all booking records, bus information, and route details

-SQL – To create, retrieve, update, and delete data from the database
+- **JDBC (Java Database Connectivity)** - Database connectivity
+- **MySQL** (or any relational database) - Backend data storage
+- **SQL** - Queries for CRUD operations

+---

+## 🗂️ Project Structure